Peter's Solaris Zone

 The basic idea is really simple: rather than save the limited set of statistics reported by sar, simply save everything tracked by the kstat framework and do any aggregation or analysis when the user needs it.

-The result is a system that is as complete as the kstat framework, and is immediately extensible - new kstats get picked up automatically rather than kaving to modify the framework.
+The result is a system that is as complete as the kstat framework, and is immediately extensible - new kstats get picked up automatically rather than having to modify the framework.
 And because the raw data is saved, it can be analysed and displayed in any way you see fit: you aren't limited to the handful of results that the authors of sar thought you might need.

 Simple is sometimes good.
 And that's about as simple and unsophisticated as it gets.